Providence and Worcester Railroad: Construction and operations

-In May 1853, the owners of the Norfolk County Railroad were able to purchase a majority of the Providence and Worcester's stock, by paying well above market value for shares.
-This purchase was an attempt to use the P&W as a means to route more traffic along the Norfolk County Railroad, which was bankrupt as a result of insufficient business, and by consequence increase the value of that company's stock.
-The efforts of the Norfolk County Railroad culminated in an attempt at a hostile takeover, when shareholders from that railroad tried to add ten new members to the company's board of directors.
-The company's president and clerk refused to recognize a vote to approve the new directors, defeating the attempt and leaving the stockholders from the "ricketty and bankrupt" Norfolk County Railroad with nothing but $100,000 ($ in 2021) in debt to show for their efforts.
+In May 1853, the owners of the Norfolk County Railroad (NCR) attempted a hostile takeover of the Providence and Worcester.
+They wanted to use the P&W to route more traffic along their NCR, which was bankrupt as a result of insufficient business, and so increase the value of NCR stock.
+They purchased a majority of the P&W stock, paying well above market value for shares, and moved to add ten members to the company's board of directors.
+But the P&W's president and clerk refused to recognize a vote to approve the new directors, defeating the attempt and leaving the stockholders from the "ricketty and bankrupt" NCR with nothing but $100,000 ($ in 2021) in debt to show for their efforts.

 That same year, the worst accident in the company's history occurred in Valley Falls, Rhode Island.
-Two trains collided head-on, resulting in 14 fatalities.
-The fallout of this incident was partially responsible for the P&W double tracking its mainline, which began shortly after the accident.
-This proceeded slowly, and the final section of single track wasn't upgraded until 1885, 32 years later.
+Two trains collided head-on, killing 14 people.
+The incident helped convince the P&W to double-track its mainline.
+The work began shortly after the accident but proceeded slowly; the final section of single track was upgraded in 1885, 32 years later.

-The P&W benefited from a general increase in economic activity and shipping during the American Civil War; though little of its freight was directly related to the war effort, the company paid off all its debts and invested $20,000 ($ in 2021) on track improvements in 1864 alone.
+The P&W benefited from a general increase in economic activity and shipping during the American Civil War, though little of its freight was directly related to the war effort.
+The company paid off its debts and invested $20,000 ($ in 2021) on track improvements in 1864 alone.